Have You Ever Heard of Cooler Corn?

-July 4th was yesterday, but picnics will continue all through the weekend.
-And then there's the beach getaway, and the family reunion, and what all that adds up to, basically, are lots more opportunities to eat corn on the cob.
-We just learned the most interesting trick for cooking corn on the cob for a crowd — have you ever heard of "cooler corn"?
+Summer is all about picnics, beach getaways, and family reunions — all perfect opportunities to eat corn on the cob.
+We just learned the most interesting trick for cooking corn on the cob for a crowd — have you ever heard of “cooler corn”?

 Cooler corn is just what it sounds like: corn on the cob, cooked in a cooler.
 David at Food with Legs describes how he cleans a cooler thoroughly, and then dumps in shucked ears of corn.
 Pour in a couple kettles’ worth of boiling water, and shut the lid.
 This cooks the corn perfectly.